lufinkey/node-homedir/README.md

  Platform agnostic user home directory path resolution for Node.js

- While `os.userInfo().homedir` or `os.homedir` can give you the home directory for the current user, this module will give you the home directory for *any* user.
+ While `os.userInfo().homedir` or `os.homedir` can give you the home directory for the current user, this module will give you the home directory for *any* user, including system users.

 ## Install